deebloo/things-you-can-do-in-a-web-worker/README.md

 # things-you-can-do-in-a-web-worker

-(List just started, Will grow soon)

-A list of available functionality and use cases for web workers.
+tldr; A list of available functionality and use cases for web workers.
 Have something to add?
 Submit a PR.

+(List just started, Will grow soon)
+Web Workers give web developers the apility to run code in multiple threads.
+This is great, now, what can we do with these threads?
+This document is meant to help provide context and real world use cases for these little wonders.

 There is also a good list available [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Functions_and_classes_available_to_workers)